arthurguedes375/Chat-Node-Frontend/README.md

 ## Getting started

-- Clone the [Chat Backend](https://github.com/arthurguedes375/Chat-Node-Backend) and do that chat backend getting started
+- Clone the [Chat Backend](https://github.com/arthurguedes375/Chat-Node-Backend) and do that getting started
 - After clone this repository

 - Run this commands in the repository folder